DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

 On the first glance this Sharp EL-8024 calculator looks like one of the typical early calculators using the yellow screen LCD introduced with the EL-8020.
-Nevertheless it is an odd calculator using an external AC adapter together with replacable batteries.
-We know the uncomfortable AC adapters from the power hungry calculators using LED (light-emitting-diodes) or VFD (vacuum-flourescent-display).
-But the main advantage of the modern LCD calculators together with calculator ICís in C-MOS technology was the dramatical cut in power consumption.
-No need for an external power supply in conjunction with the 2 AA-sized batteries.
+Nevertheless it is an odd calculator using an external AC adapter together with replaceable batteries.
+We know the uncomfortable AC adapters from the power hungry calculators using LED (light-emitting-diode) displays or VF (vacuum-fluorescent) displays.
+But the main advantage of the modern LCD calculators together with calculator chips manufactured in CMOS technology was the impressive reduction in power consumption.
+No need for an external power supply in conjunction with the 2 AAS-sized batteries.

 If you have additions to the above article please email: firstname.lastname@example.org.